alxwolf/ubios-cert/README.md

 ## Known bugs and unknowns

 * For sure some.
 And a lack of tests, checks and cleanup.
+RADIUS certificates are still broken.

 ## UniFi OS and Network Controller Versions

-Confirmed to work on UniFi OS Version 4.0.x ~~and Network Version 7.3.83, 7.4.146, 8.0.24~~
+Confirmed to work on UniFi OS Version 4.0.x and Network Version 8.5.6